+Our sampling method relied on two dimensions for stratified sampling: 1) a relevance estimate of how likely the comment was to contain a target identity group, and 2) a hypothesis score for how hateful the comment was estimated to be.
 We used the identity relevance and hate speech hypothesis scores to create five stratification bins: 1) irrelevant (i.e. estimated to contain no references to identity groups), 2) relevant and low on predicted hate speech score (potential counterspeech or positive identity speech), 3) relevant and moderate on predicted hate speech score (neutral), 4) relevant and high on predicted hate speech score (low or moderate intensity hate speech), and 5) relevant and very high on predicted hate speech score (violent hate speech).
 We heavily oversampled bins 2, 4, and 5, and undersampled bins 1 and 3.
-Because this stratification scheme covered all comments, each comment had a positive probability of being sampled, but we improved the likelihood of labeling comments that were some form of hate speech or counterspeech.